XM1203 non-line-of-sight cannon

-The XM1203 Non-Line-of-Sight Cannon (NLOS-C) was a 155 mm self-propelled howitzer.
+The XM1203 non-line-of-sight cannon (NLOS-C) was a 155 mm self-propelled howitzer.
 It was the lead vehicle for the U.S. Army's Future Combat Systems Manned Ground Vehicles program.

 The NLOS-C was a replacement for the M109 howitzer, but cancelled in December 2009.
 The NLOS-C used technology from the XM2001 Crusader, a U.S. Army self-propelled howitzer canceled in 2002.

-The NLOS-C provided networked, extended-range targeting, and precision attack of point and area targets in support of other combat units with a suite of munitions that included special purpose capabilities.
-The NLOS-C provided sustained fire for close support and destructive fire for tactical standoff engagement.
+The NLOS-C program was originally intended to provide networked, extended-range targeting, and precision attack of point and area targets in support of other combat units with a suite of munitions that included special purpose capabilities.
+The NLOS-C was intended to provide sustained fire for close support and destructive fire for tactical standoff engagement.

-The system's primary purpose was to provide responsive fire in support of the FCS Combined Arms battalions (CABs), and their subordinate units in concert with line-of-sight, beyond-line-of-sight, non-line-of-sight (NLOS), external and Joint capabilities.
+The NLOS-C was to provide responsive fire in support of the FCS combined arms battalions, and their subordinate units.
+It would have operated with line-of-sight, beyond-line-of-sight, non-line-of-sight (NLOS), external, and non-Army (joint warfare) capabilities.

-The system, as proposed, looked to add capabilities that the current M109 systems do not offer.
+The system, as proposed, looked to add capabilities that the M109 did not offer.
 One of the proposed systems advantages was the ability to switch shell types quickly on a one-by-one basis allowing an illumination round to be followed by a point-detonation round, to be followed by an area effect round.
 This would have given the system the ability to fire different rounds as required by different fire calls or to change types of shells.
 For instance, destroying a building then engaging anyone fleeing the area with the next round.